Golden-Repair/bashrc-startpage/README.md

 ### weather

-Just a tiny applet that displays local weather information.
-Currently the city is hardcoded, which will be changed in the very near future.
+Just a tiny applet that displays local weather information. you can set your city in the settings widget.

+###  todo

+a tiny todo tracker. todos store a name and a description of a task, as well as 0 to several tags for marking tasks that belong to the same category (work, private, university, some project, whatever).
+You can color-code the tags by clicking on them and selecting a color in the color strip.

+Task completion is going to be implemented within the next few days.

 ### Settings

-The wheel on the bottom left of the page opens the settings. you can select which applications you would like to have open uppon startup.
+The wheel on the bottom left of the page opens the settings. you can select which applications you would like to have open upon startup.

 More settings and customizability options will be added in the near future